-formalisms have been developed with their respective advantages and limitations.
+Current software systems often exhibit an evolving structure and/or operate on unbounded data types.
+Hence automatic verification of such systems usually requires modelling them as infinite-state ones.
+Various specification formalisms have been developed with their respective advantages and limitations.
 Petri nets (PN), pushdown processes (PDA), and process algebras like BPA, BPP, or PA all serve to exemplify this.
-Here we employ the classes of infinite-state systems defined by term rewrite systems and called Process Rewrite Systems (PRS) as introduced by Mayr [12].
+Here we employ the classes of infinite-state systems defined by term rewrite systems and called Process Rewrite Systems (PRS) as introduced by Mayr [13].
 PRS subsume a variety of the formalisms studied in the context of formal verification (e.g. all the models mentioned above).
-The relevance of various subclasses of PRS for modelling and analysing programs is shown, for example, in [5]; for automatic verification we refer to surveys [2,22].
+The relevance of various subclasses of PRS for modelling and analysing programs is shown, for example, in [5]; for automatic verification we refer to surveys [2, 23].

-The relative expressive power of various process classes has been studied, especially with respect to strong bisimulation; see [3,16] and also [12] showing the strictness of the hierarchy of PRS classes.
+The relative expressive power of various process classes has been studied, especially with respect to strong bisimulation; see [3, 17], also [13] showing the hierarchy of PRS classes.
 Adding a finite-state control unit to the PRS rewriting mechanism results in so-called state-extended PRS (sePRS) classes, see for example [8].
-We have extended the PRS hierarchy by sePRS classes and refined this extended hierarchy by introducing restricted state extensions of two types: PRS with a weak finite-state control unit (wPRS, inspired by weak automata [17]) [11,10] and PRS with a finite constraint system (fcPRS) [24].
+We have extended the PRS hierarchy by sePRS classes and refined this extended hierarchy by introducing restricted state extensions of two types: PRS equipped with a weak finite-state unit (wPRS, inspired by weak automata [18]) [11, 10] and PRS with finite constraint unit (fcPRS) [24].